qua-platform/qua-libs/Tutorials/intro-to-octave/README.md

 ### `hello_octave.py`
 This file shows an example of how to run a program with a setup contains OPX + octave.
 It uses the `configuration.py` file and `set_octave.py`  file for all the octave commands.
+   1. In `Set octave configuration` section, you initiate a data class `OctavesSettings` and set the octave parameters:
+      1. name - the name of the octave, for example "octave1"
+      2. con - the name of the controller that is connected to this octave, for example "con1"
+      3. ip - the ip of the octave, for example "192.168.88.50"
+      4. port - the port of the octave, for example 50.
+      5. clock - the clock settings of the octave.
+Can be "Internal", "External_10MHz", "External_100MHz", "External_1000MHz".
+         * Note: the default is "Internal".
+   2. In `Octave settings` section, you initiate a data class "ElementsSettings" and define all the parameters for the up-converter and down-converter modules:
+      1. name - element's name as defined in the configuration, for example "qe1"
+      2. LO_source - LO source for the up-converter module.
+Cen be "Internal", "LO1", "LO2", "LO3", "LO4", "LO5".
+         * Note: the default is "Internal".
+      3. gain - octave's gain.
+The default is 0
+      4. switch_mode -  fast switch's mode.
+Can be "on", "trig_normal", "trig_inverse", "off".
+         * Note: the default is "on".
+      5. RF_in_port - list of the octave and the port of the down converter module. for example ["octave1", 1].
+      6. Down_convert_LO_source - LO source for the down-converter module.
+Cen be "Internal"
+         * Note: The default for down converter 1 is "Internal".
+         * Note: There is no internal LO source for down converter 2.
+If one wants to use down converter 2, inputting a signal to Dmd2LO is needed.
+      7. IF_mode - the mode of the IF module.
+Can be "direct", "envelope", "mixer".
+         * Note: The default is "direct".
+      * Note: if you want to define a different port mapping that is not the default one, you need to add

+      * Note: If you don't initiate this class for an element used in the program, the following parameters will be set:
+        * LO_source - "Internal"
+        * gain - 0
+        * switch_mode - "on"
+        * RF_in_port - 1 for element with analog outputs 1,2 and 2 for element with analog outputs 3,4.
+        * Down_convert_LO_source - "Internal" for down converter 1 (that RF_in_port 1 is using), "Dmd2LO" for down converter 2 (that RF_in_port 2 is using).
+        * IF_mode - "direct"

 ### `configuration.py`
 This file contains the config dictionary that the `hello_octave.py` file uses.
 Note that while using your configuration file, there are two things to pay attention to: